WalletScrutiny/WalletScrutinyCom/_android/com.cakecodes.bitmaker.md

 ## The App

 We tried the app.
 There was a tab that allowed users to view the account balance.
 There was an option to withdraw, with 5.00 USD worth of funds as the minimum for the withdrawal limit.
-Users are also allowed to connect to an existing wallet such as MetaMask or CoinBase.
+Users are also **allowed to connect to an existing wallet such as MetaMask or CoinBase**.

 ## The Verdict

-StormX may function as a wallet and has the ability to hold funds.
-However, it does not provide the private keys and has the ability to freeze your account and/or your funds.
+The app uses a third-party wallet that connects to the service.
+We [reached out to their support via email](https://twitter.com/BitcoinWalletz/status/1455005081984647168) and posted a screenshot of the conversation.

-This app is **custodial** and **not verifiable.**
+This app **does not have a bitcoin wallet** and makes use of third party wallet providers.